 Perttu Pohjola is the head of Legal Services.

 Services for Project Coordination provides coordination support to high-profile research projects receiving external funding where funds can be allocated to administrative purposes.

 Project coordinators can

-- Monitor project finances
+- Monitor project finances and assist in HR matters

-- Manage projects’ communications tasks and meeting arrangements
+- Manage communications tasks and meeting arrangements

 - Laboratory equipment maintenance

-- Planning of collaboration pertaining to official permits
+- Monitoring and administration of official permits

 - Coordination, development and operational support of laboratory staff pools